KAM35 T - Air conditioner GORENJE - Free user manual and instructions

 NOTE:

-- When the light is off, receive signal will turn on the light again.
+- When the light is off, receiving a signal will turn the light on again.

 Clock function

-1. You can or adjust the real time by pressing CLOCK button
+1. You can adjust the real time by pressing the CLOCK button.

 GORENJE KAM35 T - Clock function - 1

-1. Using the Up and Down buttons to get the correct time.
+1. Use the Up and Down buttons to set the correct time.

 GORENJE KAM35 T - Clock function - 2

-1. Press CLOCK button again the real time is set.
+1. Press the CLOCK button again to confirm the real time.

 TIMER ON/OFF

-It is convenient to set the timer on with TIMER ON/OFF buttons before you leave so that you will come back to the comfortable room temperature you set.
+It is convenient to set the timer on with the TIMER ON/OFF buttons before you leave, so that you will come back to the comfortable room temperature you set.

-NOTE: It is real timer control. you should set the CLOCK first.
+NOTE: This is a real timer control.
+You should set the CLOCK first.

-1. Press the UP or DOWN button, your desired time to turn on the appliance.
+1. Press the UP or DOWN button to set your desired time to turn on the appliance.

 Increase